telwoo/School_District_Analysis/README.md

 ## Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth
-1. The main changes within the the math and reading score; the percentage differences were outlined less than .04%
+1. The main changes within the math score had the percentage differences were outlined less than .04%
 2. The overall passing score challenge was 64.9% while the overall passing score original was 65%.
+3. The main changes within the reading score had the percentage differences were outlined less than .04%
+4. Thomas High School shows a slight upward value (positive) when the math and reading score is removed.